-Overlooking a wide loop in the river, the chateau at Beynac-et-Cazenac was gifted in 1115 to the sisters of Fontevrault Abbey and seized at century’s end by Simon de Montfort, the fifth Earl of Leicester and a prominent crusader.
-Expanded in the centuries following, with the architecture of the seventeenth century – age of sun king Louis Quatorze and his workaholic alter ego, Jean-Baptiste Colbert1 – especially well represented, here’s how it looked from my canoe last Friday but one: river flowing east to west; right to left.
+Overlooking a wide loop in the river, the chateau at Beynac-et-Cazenac was gifted in 1115 to the sisters of Fontevrault Abbey but seized at century’s end by Simon de Montfort, Earl of Leicester and prominent crusader.
+Expanded in later centuries, with architecture of the seventeenth – age of sun king Louis Quatorze and Jean-Baptiste Colbert1 – especially well represented, here’s how it looked from my canoe last Friday but one: river flowing east to west; right to left.

 Saturday brought rain but our tent, last seen on Harris and now two hundred metres upstream on a site with pretty much all the home comforts and a few, like bar and heated pool, besides, shrugged it off.
-Sunday morning, mist shrouded the river; musk, its source a mystery I tried but failed to resolve, cloying the dawn air.
+Sunday morning, mist shrouded the river.
+Musk, its source a mystery I could not fathom, cloyed the dawn air.

 With Jackie sleeping I pulled on shorts and t-shirt, made coffee, grabbed camera and wide lens, then headed for the cobbled lane curving steeply up to the chateau.